Skip to content

 If your return is denied, delayed, or confusing

 If the IRS or West Virginia sends a letter, read it before calling.
 Many notices ask for one missing document, one signature, or proof that a child lived with you.
-Send copies, not your only originals, unless the notice specifically says otherwise.
+Send copies, not your only originals, unless the notice says otherwise.

-Plan B if you cannot file now
+Plan B if you cannot file today

 • If you cannot pay, file the return and ask about a payment plan instead of waiting.